 Under Quebec’s Act Respecting Labour Standards, a temporary layoff must not exceed a duration of 6 months.
 Layoffs for a period exceeding 6 months will be deemed a termination, in which case the laid off employee may be entitled to termination pay.

 Unionized workplaces may have a collective agreement in place allowing for a longer period of layoff, with a right of recall.
 In this case, a layoff may be deemed a termination, and termination pay would be payable at the earlier of either (i) the expiry of recall rights, or (ii) one year after the temporary layoff commenced.

 There is an exception to the requirement to pay termination pay where the termination or layoff was as a result of a “superior force.”
 The same exception exists in the case of a collective dismissal.
 “Superior force” is defined as an “unforeseeable and irresistible event, including external causes with the same characteristics.”
 Case law in Quebec has previously recognized the ice storm and the H1N1 virus as events that met the requirements of a “superior force.”

-Under the Manitoba Employment Standards Code’s Employment Standards Regulation, layoff will be deemed a termination where an employee is laid off for 1 or more periods which, in sum, exceed 8 weeks within a 16-week period (except where a different period is specified by the employment standards director upon application by the employer).
+Normally, under the Manitoba Employment Standards Code’s Employment Standards Regulation, layoff will be deemed a termination where an employee is laid off for 1 or more periods which, in sum, exceed 8 weeks within a 16-week period (except where a different period is specified by the employment standards director upon application by the employer).

 Under the New Brunswick Employment Standards Act, layoff is defined as a temporary interruption of the employment relationship at the direction of the employer because of lack of work.